If you ever run into the Windows 11 or 10 slow Internet problem, don’t worry. It’s often quite easy to fix…

-All the steps below work in Windows 10; just work your way down the list until the Internet slowdown problem goes away.
+All the fixes below work in Windows 11/10; just work your way down the list until the Internet slowdown problem is resolved.

 - Adjust the Internet Bandwidth Settings